American Catholic literature: History

 Orestes Brownson converted from Transcendentalism to Catholicism in 1844; his views held much in common with the Liberal Catholicism of Charles de Montalembert, and periodically got him in trouble, sometimes with the Catholic hierarchy.
 He published Brownson's Quarterly Review, a Catholic journal of opinion, including many reviews of "inspirational novels".

 Throughout the 19th century Irish-American novelist commentated on the treatment of Irish immigrant communities.
 Novels produced throughout the period were often based the continued social prejudices which these communities endured.
 Works such as Peter McCorry's Mount Benedict, included violence directed at Irish immigrants and the links the violence to the shown in Charleston and the "attempted wreckings in the north of Ireland." which occurred in unison during the 1830s and 1840s.

-In the years after the American Civil War, a young priest by the name of Fr.
-Isaac Hecker traveled around giving lectures with the aim of evangelizing both Catholics and non-Catholics alike.
+In the years after the American Civil War, a young priest by the name of Isaac Hecker traveled around giving lectures with the aim of evangelizing both Catholics and non-Catholics alike.
 In 1865, Fr.
 Hecker started a periodical which he named the Catholic World and in 1867 he founded the Catholic Publication Society to help publish and distribute them on a national level.
 Brownson wrote a number of articles for the Catholic World.

 In 1927, there was a growing curiosity toward the Catholic culture among the faith community.
 As Catholic literature was more readily accepted, more and more pieces of literature with Catholic themes and subjects were published.

 The mid-twentieth century saw a number of Catholic writers prominent in American literature, such as Paul Horgan, Edwin O'Connor, Henry Morton Robinson, Caroline Gordon, and poet Phyllis McGinley.
 Between 1945 and 1965, Catholic novelists and poets received eleven Pulitzer Prizes and five National Book Awards.

 J. F. Powers was an American novelist and short-story writer whose work has long been admired for its gentle satire and its ability to recreate with a few words the insular but gradually changing world of post-World War II American Catholicism.
 He is known for having captured a "clerical idiom" in postwar North America.
 His story "The Valiant Woman" received the O. Henry Award in 1947.
 His first novel was Morte d'Urban (1962), which won the 1963 National Book Award for Fiction Evelyn Waugh, Walker Percy, and Frank O'Connor admired his work.